 There are four formal carparks for Bold Park:

-- The main carpark, the most northern along Perry Lakes Drive, provides entry to the Western Australian Ecology Centre, the Wildflower Society of Western Australia and the Friends of Bold Park Bushland (in Perry House) and BirdLife WA (in Peregrine House).
-Parking for the disabled (ACROD permit holders only) is available.
+• The main carpark, the most northern along Perry Lakes Drive, provides entry to the Western Australian Ecology Centre, the Wildflower Society of Western Australia and the Friends of Bold Park Bushland (in Perry House) and BirdLife WA (in Peregrine House).
+Parking for people with disability (ACROD permit holders only) is available.

-- The Reabold Hill carpark is accessed along Scenic Drive to the top of Reabold Hill and provides ideal parking for the short-term visitor, interested in appreciating the view or walking to the summit lookout via the raised boardwalk.
-Parking for the disabled (ACROD permit holders only) is available.
+• The Reabold Hill carpark is accessed along Scenic Drive to the top of Reabold Hill and provides ideal parking for the short-term visitor, interested in appreciating the view or walking to the summit lookout via the raised boardwalk.
+Parking for people with disability (ACROD permit holders only) is available.

 Please note that vehicle access to Reabold Hill is restricted to the following times: